 Perfect for history lovers, the museum is divided into two main sections, one focused on the prehistoric and protohistoric era with the other focused on Roman times.

-Located in a restored tower, the museum holds over 200 navigation instruments.
+Located in a restored tower, the Bellagio museum holds over 200 navigation instruments.
 Whilst it may not sound the most exciting subject matter to some, many of the exhibits are incredibly beautiful and seem more like works of art than practical navigation tools.
-The museum is open daily from 10.00 to 13.00. www.bellagiomuseo.com.

-Entirely devoted to the world of rocking horses, this is definitely one of the better musuems for children with ‘hands on’ creative sessons every Saturday.
+Entirely devoted to the world of rocking horses, this is definitely one of the better museums for children with frequent ‘hands on’ creative sessions.

 Villa Erba was built in the nineteenth century for the Erba family.
 When they died it passed to their daughter, Carla, who married Duke Giuseppe Visconti.
 One of their seven children was Luchino Visconti, who went on to become the famous director.
 Part of Villa Erba now houses an exhibition about Visconti, the rooms giving visitors an insight into the celebrated director’s life.
 By appointment only.

-Not to be missed, the stunning eighteenth century villa built for the Clerici family houses some wonderful works of art. www.villacarlotta.it
+Not to be missed, Villa Carlotta is the stunning eighteenth century villa built for the Clerici family.
+It houses some wonderful works of art.

 Perfect for bird watchers and nature lovers.